 Sharpe, Christina.
 In the Wake: On Blackness and Being.
 Duke UP, 2016.

-Shelley, Mary.
-The Last Man, edited by Morton D. Paley.
-Oxford UP, 1994.
+Shelley, Percy Bysshe.
+The Witch of Atlas.

 Sigler, David.
-Sexual Enjoyment in British Romanticism: Gender and Psychoanalysis 1753-1835.
+Sexual Enjoyment in British Romanticism: Gender and Psychoanalysis 1753–1835.
 McGill-Queen’s UP, 2015.

 Singer, Kate.
 “Surfing the Crimson Wave: Romantic New Materialisms and Speculative Feminisms.”
-In Romanticism and Speculative Realism, edited by Chris Washington and Anne C. McCarthy.
-Bloomsbury, 2019, pp. 111–32.
+Washington and McCarthy, pp. 111–32.

-Smith, Orianne.
-Romantic Women Writers, Revolution, and Prophecy: Rebellious Daughters, 1786–1826.
-Cambridge UP, 2013.
+Smith, Charlotte.
+“Sonnet LXX”

 Snaza, Nathan.
 Animate Literacies: Literature, Affect, and the Politics of Humanism.
 Duke UP, 2019.

 Speitz, Michelle.
 “Affect and Air: The Speculative Spirit of the Age.”
-In Romanticism and Speculative Realism, edited by Chris Washington and Anne C. McCarthy.
-Bloomsbury, 2019, pp. 37–56.
+Washington and McCarthy, pp. 37–56.

 Wang, Orrin N. C. Fantastic Modernity: Dialectical Readings in Romanticism and Theory.
 Johns Hopkins UP, 1996.

 Washington, Chris.
 “The Last Sex on Earth.”
 Pedagogy Commons.
 Romantic Circles.
 Forthcoming.

+Washington, Chris, and Anne C. McCarthy, editors.
+Romanticism and Speculative Realism.
+Bloomsbury, 2019.

 Weiss, Deborah.
 “Suffering, Sentiment, and Civilization: Pain and Politics in Mary Wollstonecraft’s Short Residence.”
-Studies in Romanticism, vol. 45, no. 2, 2006, pp. 199-221.
+Studies in Romanticism, vol. 45, no. 2, 2006, pp. 199–221.

 Wollstonecraft, Mary.
-Letters Written during a Short Residence in Sweden, Norway, and Denmark, edited by Tone Brekke and Jon Mee.
-Oxford UP, 2009.
+Letters Written during a Short Residence in Sweden, Norway, and Denmark.
+Edited by Tone Brekke and Jon Mee, Oxford UP, 2009.

----.
-Mary, A Fiction and The Wrongs of Woman, or Maria, edited by Michelle Faubert.
-Broadview, 2012.
+———.
+Mary, A Fiction and The Wrongs of Woman, or Maria.
+Edited by Michelle Faubert, Broadview, 2012.

----.
-A Vindication of the Rights of Woman, edited by Deidre Shauna Lynch.
-3rd ed.
-Norton, 2009.
+———.
+A Vindication of the Rights of Woman.
+Edited by Deidre Shauna Lynch, 3rd ed., Norton, 2009.

 Zupančič, Alenka.
 What Is Sex?
 MIT, 2017.